 NEW CATERING AND BAR ARRANGEMENTS

-The Catertemp team are now providing hospitality at the club - food and the bar.
-I hope you will support Danny and his team (who were previously with us with the previous franchisee), they have all worked at other island sailing clubs and so are aware of our particular needs and constraints of tides and weather, etc. They are full of enthusiasm and pride in their roles; the Galley produces delicious meals, including weekly specials and Sunday roasts
+DW Hospitality are now providing hospitality at the club.
+I hope you will support Danny and his team (who were previously with us with the previous franchisee), they have all worked at our club for a while now and so are aware of our particular needs and constraints of tides and weather, etc. They are full of enthusiasm and pride in their roles; the Galley produces delicious meals, including weekly specials and Sunday roasts